This is the multi-page printable view of this section. Click here to print.

 1. All Services > Database > Microsoft SQL Server(DBaaS) Click the menu.
 Navigate to the Service Home page of Microsoft SQL Server(DBaaS).

-3. Microsoft SQL Server(DBaaS) List Click the resource to view the service status on the page.
-Microsoft SQL Server(DBaaS) Details Navigate to the page.
+3. Click the resource to view the service status on the Microsoft SQL Server(DBaaS) List page.
+It moves to the Microsoft SQL Server(DBaaS) Details page.

 4. Service Status Synchronization Click the button.
 While it is being queried, the cluster will change to Synchronizing state.

-5. When the query is completed, the status is updated in the server information item, and the cluster changes to Running state.
+5. When the query is completed, the status is updated in the server information item, and the cluster changes to Running status.

 Change Server Type